What Does Fee Only Really Mean

 Currently, the SEC has NO uniform fiduciary standard that applies to all financial professionals who provide personalized investment advice.
 This means there is no oversight to protect consumers and clients from paying excessive commissions or receiving substandard performance.
 Consumers are exposed to even greater and unnecessary risks from products that may be deemed suitable (more on that here) for them but are inferior to other available options and not necessarily in their best interests.

 The CFP ® Board has a Code and Fiduciary Standards that require CFP ® professionals to act in the best interest of the client at all times when providing financial advice.
 So, as a CFP ®, we have a legal requirement to act in your best interest, all the time.
-In addition to this standard, Bonfire Financial is also a Registered Investment Advisor which furthers this obligation.
+In addition to this standard as a true fiduciary, Bonfire Financial is also a Registered Investment Advisor which furthers this obligation.

 2. Ethics Code: